Manor of Rivington: Cromptons

 Ownership of the freehold estate passed on Robert Andrew's death to John William Crompton who married Margaret Evelyn Leighton in 1853.
 It is assumed the residue of the manorial rights also followed this route of inheritance.
 They took up residence at Fisher House in Rivington where they had five children of which two survived, Andrew born 1869 and their last child, Theodore Evelyn born 1881.
 The Cromptons moved to Rivington Hall in 1882.
 John Crompton made many improvements to the estate's cottages and farms including a piped water supply via a large tank at the side of Spring Cottage from where water was piped and by 1890 Rivington Unitarian Chapel also had the benefit of a piped water supply.
 John Crompton made a bad investment at Red Moss, Horwich and after approaching the trustees, it was decided to sell the estate.
 William Lever was interested and offered £40,000 but the Cromptons wanted £70,000.
 After months of negotiations an offer of £60,000 was accepted.
 The sale of freehold is recorded at the land registry.
 The assertion that the Cromptons sold the manorial rights comes from a book Leverhulme sponsored titled "A short history of the township of Rivington, With Some Account of the Church and Grammar School."

 Leverhulme

 In 1900 William Hesketh Lever purchased the Hall from the Crompton family and then later sold to Liverpool Corporation by agreement set out in the Liverpool Corporation Act 1902, the transfers completed between 1902 and 1905, the act makes no mention of the manor but does refer to shooting rights to be retained by Leverhulme, he retained an interest over all of his former land which is recorded at the Land Registry preventing development.
-Leverhulme also retained land for his residence until his death in 1925, after which the retained land was sold to McGee, a brewery owner.
+Leverhulme also retained land for his residence at Terraced Gardens, Rivington until his death in 1925, after which the retained land was sold to McGee, a brewery owner.
 There is no record of any sale by Leverhulme or his heirs of the manor.